-This is the second part of my paper on British Columbia’s Drinking and Driving laws.
+This is the second part of Kevin Filkow’s paper on drinking and driving laws in BC.
 Part one appeared in the last issue of The Verdict (Fall 2013), Trial Lawyers Association of BC.

 The very real and substantial penalties that often flow from the IRP regime would be acceptable if the review process were fair.
 But it is not.
 There is virtually no means of challenging the word of the officer regarding what took place at the roadside, and the lack of checks and balances in turn will almost inevitably lead to an arrogant undesirable police culture.